Autoliv (NYSE:ALV) Price Target Raised to $94.00

-Autoliv (NYSE:ALV – Get Rating) had its price objective increased by Deutsche Bank Aktiengesellschaft from $86.00 to $94.00 in a report published on Monday morning, The Fly reports.
+Autoliv (NYSE:ALV – Get Rating) had its target price lifted by Mizuho from $90.00 to $94.00 in a research note released on Monday, The Fly reports.
+The brokerage currently has a buy rating on the auto parts company’s stock.

-Several other research firms also recently commented on ALV.
-BNP Paribas raised Autoliv from an underperform rating to a neutral rating and set a $86.00 target price on the stock in a report on Tuesday, June 28th.
-Barclays reduced their price objective on Autoliv from $115.00 to $100.00 and set an overweight rating for the company in a research report on Thursday, April 7th.
-UBS Group upgraded Autoliv from a neutral rating to a buy rating and reduced their price target for the stock from $103.00 to $90.00 in a research report on Monday, May 9th.
-Robert W. Baird dropped their price objective on Autoliv from $88.00 to $77.00 in a research note on Monday, April 25th.
-Finally, StockNews.com initiated coverage on Autoliv in a research note on Thursday, March 31st.
-They set a hold rating for the company.
-Six research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of Moderate Buy and an average price target of $95.87.
+A number of other research firms have also recently weighed in on ALV.
+Robert W. Baird decreased their price objective on shares of Autoliv from $88.00 to $77.00 in a research report on Monday, April 25th.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of Autoliv from $86.00 to $94.00 in a research report on Monday, July 18th.
+Barclays cut their target price on shares of Autoliv from $115.00 to $100.00 and set an overweight rating on the stock in a research note on Thursday, April 7th.
+Citigroup upped their target price on shares of Autoliv from $75.00 to $89.00 and gave the company a neutral rating in a research note on Monday.
+Finally, UBS Group upgraded shares of Autoliv from a neutral rating to a buy rating and cut their target price for the company from $103.00 to $90.00 in a research note on Monday, May 9th.
+Seven investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and a consensus price target of $97.27.

 Autoliv Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, June 13th.
-Shareholders of record on Tuesday, May 24th were paid a dividend of $0.64 per share.
+The company also recently announced a quarterly dividend, which was paid on Monday, June 13th.
+Shareholders of record on Tuesday, May 24th were given a $0.64 dividend.
+This represents a $2.56 annualized dividend and a yield of 3.02%.
 The ex-dividend date of this dividend was Monday, May 23rd.
-This represents a $2.56 dividend on an annualized basis and a dividend yield of 3.14%.
-Autoliv’s payout ratio is currently 62.14%.
+Autoliv’s dividend payout ratio (DPR) is 66.67%.

-Several institutional investors and hedge funds have recently modified their holdings of ALV.
-National Bank of Canada FI purchased a new position in shares of Autoliv in the 4th quarter valued at about $26,000.
-Kingfisher Capital LLC boosted its holdings in Autoliv by 6.3% in the 4th quarter.
-Kingfisher Capital LLC now owns 22,466 shares of the auto parts company’s stock worth $2,323,000 after buying an additional 1,333 shares during the last quarter.
-Meyer Handelman Co. boosted its holdings in Autoliv by 17.9% in the 4th quarter.
-Meyer Handelman Co. now owns 13,473 shares of the auto parts company’s stock worth $1,393,000 after buying an additional 2,046 shares during the last quarter.
-Braun Stacey Associates Inc. acquired a new stake in Autoliv in the 4th quarter worth about $8,692,000.
-Finally, Van ECK Associates Corp acquired a new stake in Autoliv in the 4th quarter worth about $178,000.
-Hedge funds and other institutional investors own 62.02% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of ALV.
+National Bank of Canada FI bought a new position in shares of Autoliv in the fourth quarter valued at approximately $26,000.
+Cyrus J. Lawrence LLC bought a new position in shares of Autoliv in the first quarter valued at approximately $26,000.
+IndexIQ Advisors LLC bought a new position in shares of Autoliv in the fourth quarter valued at approximately $28,000.
+Dixon Hughes Goodman Wealth Advisors LLC bought a new position in shares of Autoliv in the first quarter valued at approximately $31,000.
+Finally, Quadrant Capital Group LLC boosted its holdings in shares of Autoliv by 161.6% in the fourth quarter.
+Quadrant Capital Group LLC now owns 518 shares of the auto parts company’s stock valued at $54,000 after acquiring an additional 320 shares in the last quarter.
+Institutional investors own 62.02% of the company’s stock.

 Autoliv Company Profile